 Cultivating Relationships

 Banks can boost core deposits by cultivating relationships with their current customers.
 After a consumer puts their money in the institution (whether by setting up the direct deposit process, electronically, or with a teller or ATM), they are now a client.
 The bank or credit union can focus on nurturing that relationship, so the consumer uses the bank for all of their banking needs.
 Perhaps they will move a savings or business account that they keep elsewhere to this bank.
-What’s more, if the customer feels valued, they will likely share their experience with friends and family.
-This good word of mouth can lead to the growth of core deposits and strengthen the financial organization.

 There are a variety of ways to cultivate better customer relationships.
-With account holders who bank at bricks-and-mortar institutions, one technique is to enhance interactions with the staff.
+With account holders who bank at brick-and-mortar institutions, one technique is to enhance interactions with the staff.
 For example, a teller or bank representative might suggest personalized products to meet a client’s needs, such as one of the different kinds of deposit accounts.
 Online banks can also glean their customers’ needs and create tailored offers with incentives, like a cash bonus or additional services (say, budgeting help).

 Another initiative might be to reach out to high net worth clients to personalize the relationship, knowing that these individuals are likely to have cash to deposit.
 Banks that pay attention to their customer’s needs and make an effort to add special touches can improve customer satisfaction, increasing core deposits.